Mayan Blue Cenote

 An additional day of training – 189 USD per person.
 Additional DPV day of training – 239 USD.

-Students must bring their own tech cave-level diving gear (requirements will be provided) or rent it, pay for their diving gases, tank rentals, cenote entree fees, and certification fees (40 USD per course)
+Students must bring their own tech cave-level diving gear (requirements will be provided) or rent it, pay for their tank rentals and diving gases, cenote entree fees (25-35 USD daily), and certification fees (40 USD per course)

 Order your Tech or Cave course now